-Financial assets are classified at amortized cost, fair value through other comprehensive income (FVTOCI) and fair value through profit or loss (FVTPL).
-The classification depends on the business model of the financial assets that are managed with its contractual cash flow and is determined by management at the time of initial recognition.
+Financial assets classified as amortized cost, fair value through other comprehensive income (FVTOCI) and fair value through profit or loss (FVTPL).
+The classification depends on the buisness model of the financial assets that are managed with its contractual cash flow and is determined by management at the time of initial recognition.

-2.5.1 Financial assets classified as amortized cost
+2.5.2.1 Financial assets classified as amortized cost